2026 Agenda

 Using procurement to deliver community value

-- Defining what "community value" actually means in sourcing, contracts and supplier decisions
+- Defining what "community value" actually means in government, sourcing, contracts and supplier decisions

 - Exploring how buyers are measuring social outcomes rather than just promising them